-Meanwhile, the autobiographical documents of Aktion Sühnezeichen volunteers were also ambiguous in terms of concrete historical reflection and attitudes to guilt about the Holocaust.
-Some volunteers discussed the Holocaust with Israeli Jews and even made self-critical remarks on gaps in their knowledge.101 Some of those stories appear in the book entitled ...
+Meanwhile, the autobiographical documents of Aktion Sühnezeichen volunteers were also ambiguous in terms of concrete historical reflection and attitudes to guilt towards the Holocaust.
+Some volunteers discussed the Holocaust with Israeli Jews and even made selfcritical remarks on gaps in their knowledge.
+100 Some of those stories appear in two books: Reisen nach Israel [Travel to Israel], which contains the stories of young West German volunteers to Israel, and ...
 Und gruben Brunnen in der Wüste [...
 And Dug Wells in the Desert], which was edited by four volunteers who found themselves in Israel for the first time through projects sponsored by Aktion Sühnezeichen.
-These stories are not a representative sample of what Aktion Sühnezeichen volunteers believed in general; rather, they mirrored the perceptions of their specific narrators.102 In ...
-Und gruben Brunnen in der Wüste, volunteers depicted these projects as a personal turning point, as their knowledge of the history of the concentration camps and the Nazi terror against the Jews had hitherto been 'sketchy'.103 Concomitantly, they criticised the gaps in coverage of the 1930s and 1940s in West German schools.104 Nevertheless, other Aktion Sühnezeichen volunteers focused on the present: they addressed the significance of the Holocaust, aiming to atone for it and, thus, establish ties with Jews living in Israel in the 1960s.105 There were also Aktion Sühnezeichen volunteers who mixed their exploration of the Holocaust with ahistorical perceptions of the battle between 'evil' and 'good'.
-A testament to the latter is what some Aktion Sühnezeichen volunteers in Israel in 1962 maintained: everyone who professed to 'follow Jesus' and lived in Nazi Germany, regardless of their age, was guilty of not intervening to stop the Nazi deeds.106
+These stories are not a representative sample of what Aktion Sühnezeichen volunteers believed in general; rather, they mirrored the perceptions of their specific narrators.
+101 In ...
+Und gruben Brunnen in der Wüste, volunteers depicted these projects as a personal turning point, as their knowledge of the history of the concentration camps and the Nazi terror against the Jews had hitherto been 'sketchy'.
+102 Concomitantly, they criticised the gaps in coverage of the 1930s and 1940s in West German schools.
+103 Other Aktion Sühnezeichen volunteers focused on the present, as manifest in Travel to Israel: they addressed the significance of the Holocaust for political developments in the 1960s.
+104 There were also Aktion Sühnezeichen volunteers who mixed their exploration of the Holocaust with ahistorical perceptions of the battle between 'evil' and 'good'.
+A testament to the latter is what some Aktion Sühnezeichen volunteers in Israel in 1962 maintained: everyone who professed to 'follow Jesus' and lived in Nazi Germany, regardless of their age, was guilty of not intervening to stop the Nazi deeds.
+105